Garden-AI/mlip-softening/README.md

 The Modal script in proof-of-concept/softening_repro.py is a good starting point for this.
 It shows how to load a model, iterate over an input file, and calculate the softening factor.

 Note that the "MatGL-hosted foundation potentials" are in flux at the moment as they are being migrated to a new backend.
 We may want to save those for last.

+UPDATE:

+We have successfully set up all the models that we want for the first pass in the runnable-models directory.
+We currently have working:
+- esen_30m_oam in esen-main.py
+- UMA in uma-softening.py
+- TensorNet-MatPES-PBE-v2025.1-PES in tensornet_softening.py
+- MACE variants like MACE-MatPES-PBE-0 in softening_repro.py
+- mattersim-v1.0.0-5M in mattersim_softening.py

+Now it is time to step back and factor out the regression logic from the model-specific code.
+There are a few ways we can approach this, let's discuss.